• A non-hierarchical and horizontal union of tenants open to new members.

 • In solidarity with our homeless neighbors who are the most affected by the housing crisis.
 Growing numbers of people are thrown into homelessness by the increasing costs of rent.

-• Combative: wherever there are evictions, rent increases, harassment and abuse, we want to be there fully committing ourselves to direct actions.
+• Combative : wherever there are evictions, rent increases, harassment and abuse, we want to be there fully committing ourselves to direct actions to fight back.

 What Distinguishes us: